 As shown in Figure 1, interest rates can therefore be decomposed into: (1) an expectations component, and (2) a risk component.
 In the case of 10-year Treasury bonds, the expectations component (the green line in Figure 1) consists of the path that short-term interest rates are expected to take over the 10-year life of the bond.
 The risk component, the term premium shown as the red line in Figure 1, consists of perceptions of the probability that short-term rates might deviate from their expected path.
 The risk is that an event will occur sometime over the life of the 10-year bond (for instance, an oil shortage, a financial crisis or a trade war) and that the Fed will respond by raising or lowering the Fed funds rate.
 The sum of those two components equals the yield on the 10-year bond.

-In the case of the expectations component built into 10-year bond yields, Figure 2 shows that expectations for the future path of short-term interest rates peaked during the first week of November 2018 at 3.4%, and have steadily dropped by about 50 basis points to less than 3%.
+In the case of the expectations component built into 10-year bond yields, shows that expectations for the future path of short-term interest rates peaked during the first week of November 2018 at 3.4%, and have steadily dropped by about 50 basis points to less than 3%.
 The perception of the bond market appears to be that the Fed will abandon its monetary tightening program and will instead cut the Fed funds rate in response to lower growth.

 In the case of the risk component, the bond market’s judgment shows, in Figure 2, an increasing risk that Fed policy might have to become even more accommodative than expected.
 As it became clear that the Trump administration’s trade policy had the potential to damage the economy, the bond market reacted by pricing in potential for an economic slowdown and deflation.
 As such, the estimate of the term premium on 10-year bonds has fallen by 50 basis points since November 2018.
 Note also that the term premium has been negative since March 2017, pricing in the risk of an economic, financial or geopolitical event that could trigger a recession.

-Figure 3 shows that since November 2018, yields have moved lower all along the yield curve and that the yield curve is now inverted from money market rates out to 10-year maturities.
+Since November 2018, yields have moved lower all along the yield curve and that the yield curve is now inverted from money market rates out to 10-year maturities.
 The market is now anticipating that growth and inflation in the near-term have the potential to be lower in coming months and that a revision in Fed policy will likely push short-term rates lower.